-And Mourinho was such a crucial figure in Maniche’s career that he wrote the preface of his new autobiography, ‘Maniche 18’.
+And Mourinho was such a crucial figure in Maniche’s career that he wrote the preface of his 2018 autobiography, ‘Maniche 18’.

 “Nobody knows me better than Mourinho, not just as a player but on a personal level too,” Maniche says.

 “I had the privilege of being trained by him in three different clubs, he helped me massively throughout my career, and in the preface of my autobiography he described me as ‘the sweet rebel’ which shows how much he knows me so well.”